-And I know that even if you’re using the best tools to grow your business, success can lag if you aren’t putting the right things in place to make sure you’re growing.
+I know from personal experience that even if you’re using the best tools to grow your business, success can lag if you aren’t allocating your time and energy to the right things.

 To get started, you need to make sure your physical surroundings are neat and organized.

 This ensures that you’re able to perform at your highest level.
-In many ways, the organization of your entire company is determined by how organized your desk is.
+In many ways, your entire company’s organization is determined by how organized your desk is.

 To start with, make sure everything has a specific place, even if that place is in a pile of papers on your desk.

-Since paperwork tends to consume a lot of the time and resources of most modern office workers, you should consider storing this offsite.
+Since paperwork tends to consume a lot of the time and resources in most modern offices, you should consider storing this offsite.

 If this isn’t exactly your style of working, however, I’ll show you another method that can help reduce your paper workload in a minute.

 2. Keep Track of Customer Support for Your Small Business

 Your loyal customers are at the heart of your business.

 While they take up a lot of your time and resources, it’s time well spent if it keeps them happy and pleased with the services you have to offer.